leangjia/blender_docs/trunk/blender_docs/manual/addons/render/copy_settings.rst

 Affected Scenes:
    Filter Scene
       You can type in this text field a regex (using Python syntax), and only scene which name matches this regex will be available.
-Quite useful when you have tenths of scenes in a file...
+Quite useful when you have tens of scenes in a file...

       E.g. if you only want to copy some of your current render settings to scenes having "rabbit" in their name, type ``.*rabbit.*`` in this field.